 UI Element Description S Refresh: Reloads the nodes list.
 New Node: Opens the Create New Monitored Node dialog to create a new node.
-Types of commonly found nodes are available from the selections in the drop-down menu, for example, Computer > Unix , or Net Device > Router .
-If no suitable predefined node type is available, select Generic Node . Ø Edit Item: Opens the Edit Monitored Nodes dialog to edit the selected node. × Delete Item: Opens a confirmation dialog asking you whether you are sure you want to delete the selected object.
+Types of commonly found nodes are available from the selections in the drop-down menu, for example, Computer > Unix, or Net Device > Router.
+If no suitable predefined node type is available, select Generic Node.
+0 Edit Item: Opens the Edit Monitored Nodes dialog to edit the selected node. × Delete Item: Opens a confirmation dialog asking you whether you are sure you want to delete the selected object.
 Click Yes to delete the selected nodes, or No to cancel deletion.
 2 Add to Node Collection: Opens the Add Node to Node Collection dialog to add the selected nodes to a node collection.
 Remove from Node Collection: Deletes the selected nodes from the active node collection.

 UI Element Description Tô: Open Node Report: Opens the predefined report for the selected node.
 You can use Expand and Collapse to expand or collapse the aspects and templates information.
 Show toggles between displaying all values or only the customized values.
 The preconfigured report for the selected node is displayed.
 It compares the monitoring configuration of a selected node to the actual state.
 The report includes detailed information about the related aspects and templates, such as version, and state.
+Note: If appropriate authorization is available, policies deployed from HPOM to the node can also be displayed.
+Error conditions are identified by the Solution symbol.
+Hovering over it displays details about the error.
 Nodes List To sort the list by the values in a particular column, click the column header.
 At the right side of the sort column the ascending ▼ or descending ▲ sort order indicator is shown.
 Primary DNS Name Fully-qualified DNS name of the selected node.
 Monitored by Displays the system type that is currently responsible for monitoring the selected node.
 Node Type Indicates the type of node, for example, Windows or Unix.
 When creating a node, select the node type that most accurately describes the node from the options available.
 Operating System Describes the operating system installed on the selected node, for example, Windows Server 2008 (6.1) or LINUX Red Hat EL 5.x (2.6).